Converting CentOS Linux to Red Hat Enterprise Linux

 Streamline your CentOS Linux migration with Red Hat

-With the news that the CentOS Project will cease updates and releases of CentOS Linux® version 7 on June 30, 2024, most organizations have begun the process of reevaluating their IT environments and planning for a migration to a new operating system (OS).
+As a result of the end of life (EOL) for CentOS Linux® and the discontinuation of updates, patches, and releases, most organizations have started the process of reevaluating their IT environments and planning for a migration to a new operating system (OS).

 Many have turned to Red Hat® Enterprise Linux, which is a fully supported, production-grade OS that delivers a similar user experience to CentOS Linux, with significant operational improvements and purpose-built tools to simplify migration.